Military chocolate (United States): Development

-Its ingredients were chocolate, sugar, oat flour, cacao fat, skim milk powder, and artificial flavoring, fortified with vitamin B1 to prevent beriberi.
-Chocolate-manufacturing equipment was built to move the flowing mixture of liquid chocolate and oat flour into preset molds.
+Its ingredients were chocolate, sugar, oatmeal, cacao fat, skim milk powder, and artificial flavoring, fortified with vitamin B1 to prevent beriberi.
+Chocolate manufacturing equipment was assembled to move the flowing mixture of liquid chocolate and oat flour into preset molds.
 However, it was found that the temperature-resistant formula became a gooey paste that would not flow at any temperature.
 Hinkle was forced to develop entirely new production methods to produce the bars.
 Each four-ounce portion had to be kneaded, weighed, and pressed into a mold by hand.
 The end result was an extremely hard block of dark brown chocolate that would crumble with some effort and was heat-resistant to 120 F. The resultant bar was wrapped in aluminum foil and placed in a cardboard carton.
 Three bars made up a daily ration and was intended to furnish the individual combat soldier with the 1,800 Cal minimum sustenance recommended each day.

 Logan was pleased with the first small batch of samples.
 In June 1937, the United States Army ordered 90,000 "Logan Bars" and field tested them at bases in the Philippines, Panama, on the Texas border, and at other bases throughout the United States.
-Some of the bars even found their way into the supplies for Admiral Byrd's third Antarctic expedition.
+Some of the bars even found their way into the supplies for Admiral Richard E. Byrd's third Antarctic expedition.
 These field tests were successful, and the Army began making irregular orders for the bars.
 After the attack on Pearl Harbor, the bars were ordered to be packaged to make them poison gas-proof.
 The bars' boxes were covered with an anti-gas coating and were packed 12 to a cardboard carton, which was also coated.
 These cartons were packed 12 to a wooden crate, for a total of 144 bars to a crate.

-After U.S. entry into the Second World War, Congress planned to shut down the candy industry for the duration of the conflict, deeming it non-essential.
-Milton Hershey, fighting off attempts to ration sugar, corn syrup, and cocoa, let Congress know that chocolate was a vital source of nutrition for the nation's troops.
+After US entry into the Second World War, Congress planned to shut down the candy industry for the duration of the conflict, deeming it non-essential.
+Milton Hershey, fighting off attempts to ration sugar, corn syrup, and cocoa, claimed to Congress that chocolate was a vital source of nutrition for the nation's troops.
 During the war years, the bulk of the Hershey Food Corporation's chocolate production was for the military.
 Between 1940 and 1945, an estimated three billion units of the specially formulated candy bars were distributed to soldiers around the world."

-The D ration was almost universally detested for its bitter taste by U.S. troops, and was often discarded instead of consumed when issued.
+The D ration was almost universally detested for its bitter taste by US troops, and was often discarded instead of consumed when issued.
 Troops called the D ration "Hitler's Secret Weapon" for its effect on soldiers' intestinal tracts.
 It could not be eaten at all by soldiers with poor dentition, and even those with good teeth often found it necessary to first shave slices off the bar with a knife before consuming.